Motorsport: Unaffiliated automobile sport bodies

 Not all nations have a sporting authority affiliated with the FIA, some disciplines may not fall within the FIA's remit of control, or organisations may choose to ignore the claim of the authority of others.
-Examples include banger racing and stock car racing in the United Kingdom which are claimed by both the Oval Racing Council and the National Stock car Association, despite the claim by the FIA affiliated ASN, Motorsport UK, to be the "governing body of all four-wheel motorsport in the UK".
-SCORE International, National Auto Sport Association and National Off-Road Racing Association of the United States are also not members of the FIA affiliation system but may work with members for international matters.
+Examples include banger racing and stock car racing in the United Kingdom which are claimed by both the Oval Racing Council and the National Stock Car Association, despite the claim by the FIA affiliated ASN, Motorsport UK, to be the "governing body of all four-wheel motorsport in the UK".
+SCORE International, the National Auto Sport Association and the National Off-Road Racing Association of the United States are also not members of the FIA affiliation system but may work with members for international matters.

 Racing

 Although English dictionaries do not unanimously agree and singularly define that a race is between competitors running head-to-head, in its International Sporting Code, the FIA defines racing as two or more cars competing on the same course simultaneously.